nbannist/ccore/README.md

 ## Locally previewing changes to the site

-Inside the resulting app directory get the NPM dependencies.
+Inside the `app` directory get the NPM dependencies.
 ```shell script
 yarn
 ```